20 people are interested

-As a tutor, work one-on-one with an immigrant or new citizen and provide English literacy lessons along with cultural mentoring.
+As a tutor, work one-on-one with an adult immigrant or new citizen and provide English literacy lessons along with cultural mentoring.

 Tutors help students become an active member of their community in various ways:

 * practice real world conversations relevant to the student's life and goals

 * work with a student in their job search